 Rusty and Jo’s passion is to share the remarkable magic that is Argentine Tango with the world.
 Coming from a normal everyday work life background and walking into a ballroom as a beginner, they understand what it takes to become an accomplished Tango dancer.
 They believe you can dance, too!

 About: Rusty Cline

-Having been a musician since 1974 year gives Rusty a sense of timing and musicality that he conveys to his students.
+Rusty has been a musician and song writer since 1974 year, his tool bag is full of tricks and tools of mastery for any dancer to learn from.
 He spent his youth as an athlete so his body awareness is sharp and clear.
 He combines these skills to apply a grounded and balanced approach to the “Walking dance of Tango”.
-He can help you get inside of your movements so you see and feel the natural body mechanics needed for fluid dancing.
-He will help you discover the elements from the inside out that make a step flow and work with your partner as you build your tango foundation.
+He can help you get inside of your movements so you can develop the form needed for fluid dancing.
+He will help you discover the elements from the inside out that make a step flow and work with your partner as you build and sharpen your foundation.